 Zero tolerance begins by following the First Rule of Safety, which is "NEVER WALK PAST AN UNSAFE ACT OR CONDITION-STOP AND CORRECT IT!"
-If we do not follow this very simple rule, we demonstrate our lack of commitment to the Safety Program.
+If all employees do not follow this very simple rule, it demonstrates a lack of commitment to the Safety Program.
 Everyone has the responsibility to be constantly aware of potential hazards and to take appropriate action when hazardous conditions exist.